HMS Coventry (D118): 25 May 1982

 Of the bombs released, one bounced off the sea and struck Broadsword's flight deck and, though it failed to explode, wrecked the ship's Westland Lynx helicopter.
-Coventry claimed to have hit the second Skyhawk (Captain P. Marcos Carballo) in the tail with small arms fire, although the aircraft returned safely to Argentina.
+Coventry claimed to have hit the second Skyhawk (Captain Pablo Marcos Carballo) in the tail with small arms fire, although the aircraft returned safely to Argentina.
 Carballo's plane was hit under the right wing by a piece of shrapnel, on his way in, which pierced his aircraft's right fuel tank.

-The second pair of Skyhawks (First Lieutenant Mariano A. Velasco and Alférez Leonardo Barrionuevo), headed for Coventry 90 seconds later at a 20-degree angle to her port bow.
+The second pair of Skyhawks (First Lieutenant Mariano Ángel Velasco and Ensign Jorge Nelson Barrionuevo), headed for Coventry 90 seconds later at a 20-degree angle to her port bow.
 Still unable to gain a missile lock, Coventry launched a Sea Dart missile in an attempt to distract them and turned hard to starboard to reduce her profile.
 On Broadsword the Sea Wolf system had been reset and successfully acquired the attacking aircraft, but was unable to fire as Coventry's turn took her directly into the line of fire.

 Coventry used her 4.5-inch gun and small arms against the attacking aircraft.
 The port Oerlikon 20 mm cannon jammed, leaving the ship with only rifles and machine guns to defend herself.
 Coventry was struck by three bombs just above the water line on the port side.
 One of the bombs exploded beneath the computer room, destroying it and the nearby operations room, incapacitating almost all senior officers.
 The other entered the forward engine room, exploding beneath the junior ratings dining room where the first aid party was stationed, and the ship immediately began listing to port.
 The latter hit caused critical damage as it breached the bulkhead between the forward and aft engine rooms, exposing the largest open space in the ship to uncontrollable flooding.
 Given the design of the ship, with multiple watertight compartments, two hits virtually anywhere else might have been just survivable.
 The third bomb did not explode.

 Within 20 minutes Coventry had been abandoned and had completely capsized.
 Coventry sank shortly after.
 Nineteen of her crew were killed and a further 30 injured.
 One of the wounded, Paul Mills, suffered complications from a skull fracture sustained in the sinking of the ship and later died on 29 March 1983; he is buried in his home town of Swavesey, Cambridgeshire.
 After the ship was struck, her crew, waiting to be rescued, sang "Always Look on the Bright Side of Life" from Monty Python's Life of Brian.